maxwowo/examplar/server/README.md

 # Setting up
-There are many ways to run the Examplar server.
+There are many ways to run the Examplar server. **If you plan to run the Examplar server using Docker**, make sure to complete the Docker post-installation steps.
+This includes creating a Docker group using `$ sudo groupadd docker`, then adding the current user into the Docker group using `$ sudo usermod -aG docker $USER`.
+If this step wasn't done properly, the generated migration files would be read-only, since they would have to be created by root.

 ## With docker-compose
 This is the most painless way of starting the Examplar server.
-Simply run `sudo make run-bundle` in this directory to start up both the server and the database in Docker.
+Simply run `$ make run-bundle` in this directory to start up both the server and the database in Docker.

 ## With Docker
 This allows you to run the database and server separately.
-Run `sudo make database-start` to start up the database.
-Then run `sudo make run-docker` to start up the server.
+Run `$ make database-start` to start up the database.
+Then run `$ make run-docker` to start up the server.

 ## With Go
-Either use `sudo make database-start` to start up the database, or manually set up a local Postgres database with the following credentials
+Either use `$ make database-start` to start up the database, or manually set up a local Postgres database with the following credentials
 ```
 user: examplar
 password: examplar
 database: examplar
 ```
 .
-Start the aforementioned local database, then run `sudo make run` to start up the server.
+Start the aforementioned local database, then run `$ make run` to start up the server.

 # First run
 On the first time running the Examplar server, the database needs to be initialized with university data.
 There are many ways of achieving this.

 ## With Docker
-Simply run `sudo make universities-load` to run the initialization script in Docker.
+Simply run `$ make universities-load` to run the initialization script in Docker.

 ## With Go
-Run `go run packages/uniloader/uniloader.go` in this directory to run the initialization script.
+Run `$ go run packages/uniloader/uniloader.go` in this directory to run the initialization script.